‘Shameless’ star Tina Malone nearly escapes jail after posting info of 2 year old James Bulger’s murderer

 Credit: Sun (Robert Thompson, Jon Venables)

-The post is said to have been originally made on the Facebook user and she was the who shared it.
+The post is said to have been originally made by a Facebook user and she was the one who shared it.
 Malone has been an ambassador for The James Bulger Memorial Trust and was friends with the victim’s mother Denise Fergus.

 Court details